ATS-INTC/docs/_ats-intc/03inner-struct-behavior.md

 The lower 8 bytes record the memory buffer pointer of `Priority Scheduler` and the upper 8 bytes record the memory buffer pointer of `IPC Blocked Queues`.
 We use the lowest bit to indicate wheather the related process is online or offline(The memory buffer must be 2-byte aligned.).

 ### Inner Behavior

+#### MMIO Read Write

+Different processing is performed based on the assigned MMIO address.

 #### External Device Line Interrupt

+1. It Receives an interrupt from an external device and obtains the interrupt vector number.
+2. It takes out a task from the corresponding device blocking queue based on the interrupt vector number.
+3. It inserts the fetched task into the kernel's highest priority task queue.

 #### IPC Send Signal

+1. It receives the sender's IPC initiation signal and obtains the receiver's process id and IPC type number.
+2. It searches the process status table.
+If the receiver is online, it takes out the corresponding blocking IPC handler coroutine from the receiver's IPC blocking queue according to the IPC type number; If the receiver is offline, it reads the memory according to the ipc_mbuf pointer in the status table.
+This operation may require several memory reads and writes.
+3. It adds the fetched IPC handler coroutine to the receiver's highest priority queue.
+If the receiver is not online, the memory is read according to ps_mbuf in the status table.